-Remote management lets you access your modem router over the Internet to view or change its settings.
+The remote management feature lets you access your modem router over the Internet to view or change its settings.

-Before using remote management, be sure to change the modem router login password to a secure password.
+Note: Be sure to change the modem router login password to a secure password.
 The ideal password contains no dictionary words from any language and contains uppercase and lowercase letters, numbers, and symbols.
 It can be up to 30 characters.
-See Change the admin Password on page 77.
+See Change the admin Password on page 75.